spraakbanken/korp-frontend/doc/frontend_devel.md

 }
 ```

 Useful for having e.g. a modal window pop up, or for rendering a small video player in the sidebar, or for anything else that isn't simple text or a link.
+Also when combining values from several attributes.

 Use `imageSidebar` as key for `sidebarComponent` in the configuration files.

+Data about the search, the current token and current attribute is stored in a number of variables on `$scope`:

+- `$scope.type`: "struct" / "pos", the type of the attribute
+- `$scope.key`: Name of the attribute
+- `$scope.value`: Value of the attribute
+- `$scope.attrs`: The attribute definition from the config
+- `$scope.wordData`: The values of the positional attributes for current token
+- `$scope.sentenceData`: The values of the structural attributes for current token / structure
+- `$scope.tokens`: All the tokens in the current sentence

+The component not an actual Angular.js component.
+It will be added to the interfacce by manually creating a new scope and using `$controller` to instatiate the controller and `$compile` to instantiate the template.

 #### Rendering attribute values in the statistics-view